batcsg1/Odyssey/README.md

 This command will run the `dev` script specified in the `package.json` file.

-The server will start on port `3000`.
+The server will start on port `3000` or whatever you set for the `PORT` environment variable.

 You should see the following in the terminal:
 ```